 With this method, it is only necessary to use one adapter.
+The DUT has type-N(f) input and output connectors.
 The calibration kit through-standard definition is modified to compensate for the adapter and then saved as a user kit.
 However, the electrical delay of the adapter must first be found.
-Two examples of this method will be described: in example #1, the noninsertable device's input and output connectors are the same, and in example #2, the connectors are different.

-By convention, cal kit labels in the analyzer indicate the sex of the port with which they are used.
+NOTEBy convention, cal kit labels in the analyzer indicate the sex of the port with which they are used.
 For example, the default cal kit for the analyzer is type-N female because the front panel RF ports are female (the calibration standards, in turn, have male connectors).